-2 See Forbrukerradet: Deceived by Design - How tech companies use dark patterns to discourage us from exercising our rights to privacy (2018), URL: https://fil.forbrukerradet.no/wp-content/uploads/2018/06/2018-06-27-deceived-bydesign-final.pdf [Acess: 01.02.2021].
+2 See Forbrukerradet: Deceived by Design - How tech companies use dark patterns to discourage us from exercising our rights to privacy (2018), URL: https://fil.forbrukerradet.no/wp-content/uploads/2018/06/2018-06-27-deceived-bydesign-final.pdf [Access: 01.02.2021].

-The DMA should more clearly address the problem and explicitly provide that gatekeepers may not circumvent DMA obligations of gatekeepers by exploiting dark patterns and manipulative choice architectures.
-To this end, the DMA should impose a "fairness-by-design" duty on gatekeepers ensuring balanced choice architectures that make it as easy as possible for consumers to make genuine choices.
+The DMA should explicitly provide that gatekeepers may not circumvent DMA obligations of gatekeepers by exploiting dark patterns and manipulative choice architectures.
+To this end, the DMA should impose a "fairness-by-design" duty on gatekeepers ensuring balanced choice architectures and interface designs that make it as easy as possible for consumers to make genuine choices while exercising their rights with respect to Art.
+5 and 6.